Nriver/frida-companion/README.md

 1. Check frida update on startup.

 2. Automatically detect device type and download the corresponding frida-server.
 Then try to push and run on your device.
+Support multiple device types.

 # Install